zevanreg/snippy-ai-hackathon/hackathon/level-3.md

 - ✅ Response format is consistent and includes usage metadata
 - ✅ Temperature and context window limits are properly configured
 - ✅ System refuses to answer questions not covered by retrieved snippets
+- ✅ Unit tests for this level succeed

 ## 🧪 Testing the Implementation